Skip to main content

 tip

-You can obtain the wireshark captures from a given element, i.e. the ones listed in the dashboard with brc observe.
-For example in this lab for flexric.flexric.bubbleran:
+You can obtain Wireshark captures from a given element, i.e., the ones listed in the dashboard with brc observe.
+For example, in this lab, for flexric.flexric.bubbleran:

 brc extract pcap flexric.flexric.bubbleran | sudo wireshark -k -i -